El Pomar Scholarship

 - Senior in high school

 - Eligible for need-based financial aid

-- Demonstrate leadership in community service and public policy
+- Demonstrated leadership in and passion for community service and public policy